VikeStep/sprinkles_for_vanilla/README.md

 - Disable/Enable nearby mobs preventing sleep
 - Disable/Enable sleeping in other dimensions than overworld
 - Disable/Enable being able to hop in bed when you are not directly close to bed
-- Set time taken to be fully asleep
+- Set time taken to be fully asleep (Currently can only decrease the amount)
 - Set distance checked away from bed for nearby mobs
 - Set distance you need to be away from bed to sleep in it
-- Disable/Enable any mob
+- Disable/Enable any mob of your choice
-- Disable/Enable any explosion
+- Disable/Enable any explosion of your choice
-- Option to Force Disable Mob Griefing
+- Disable/Enable any particle of your choice
-- Disable/Enable nether portals being generated
+- Option to Force mobGriefing gamerule to value of choice
-- Disable/Enable nether portals teleporting
+- Disable/Enable nether portals being generated when caught on fire
-- Change the mutliplier for the chance of zombie pigmen being spawned at a nether portal
+- Disable/Enable nether portals teleporting to the nether
-- Disable/Enable any particle
+- Set a multiplier on the chance of zombie pigmen being spawned at a nether portal
 - Disable/Enable nether portal sound

-Possible Planned Features
+Planned Features
 ---------------------
 - Disable/Enable Fire spread
 - Set rate of fire spread